Who is the Racing Integrity Commissioner?

 The Commissioner provides an annual report to the Minister on the performance of his functions or the exercise of his powers, and integrity related issues that the Commissioner determines to be in the public interest to be tabled in Parliament.

-The Office of the Racing Integrity Commissioner is supported in an administrative capacity by the Department of Justice & Regulation.
+The Office of the Racing Integrity Commissioner is supported in an administrative capacity by the Department of Jobs, Precincts and Regions.

 What are the Racing Integrity Commissioner's functions?